erizov/Professor/semester_1/lecture_05_trees/avl_tree/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Avl Tree is the best solution for all problems" ✓ **CORRECT**: Avl Tree has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Avl Tree is the best solution for all problems" ✓ **CORRECT**: Avl Tree has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Avl Tree is too complex to understand"
 ✓ **CORRECT**: Avl Tree can be understood by breaking it down into smaller steps